graphcore/tutorials/feature_examples/popart/custom_operators/README.md

 The input tensor is read from the command-line arguments and converted ready for use in the model.

-By default, the cube op model runs on the CPU; however it can be pushed onto an IPU device by providing the `--ipu` flag.
+By default, the cube operator model runs on the CPU; however it can be pushed onto an IPU device by providing the `--ipu` flag.